codedx/doc-md/README.md

 ####toc
 This defines the structure to be used when including content within the guide.
 It's an array of items.
 Each item needs to define, at minimum a `file` property (which should be the relative path to a markdown file) or a `name` property (which will appear as the name of the section, in both the table of contents and the main content).
 It can also optionally contain a `referenceId` or its own `toc` property.
 ####normalizeHeaders
-By default, doc-md will attempt to normalize the headers used throughout the final html document so the header levels are consistent with the structure defined in the table of contents.
-If `normalizeHeaders: false` appears in the properties file, doc-md will not normalize headers.
+By default, Doc MD will attempt to normalize the headers used throughout the final html document so the header levels are consistent with the structure defined in the table of contents.
+If `normalizeHeaders: false` appears in the properties file, Doc MD will not normalize headers.

 ###Example
 Given the following directory structure: